11th-Doctor/MindNet/README.md

 # MindNet

-This is a basic social networking app built with MVVM pattern, which is implemented by Combine framework and RxSwift.
+This is a basic social networking app built using MVVM, which is implemented by Combine framework and RxSwift.

 ### Screenshots